kaitran225/BackEnd/README.md

 # School Mental Health Care System (Pre-Release)

 ## 📌 Overview
-The School Mental Health Care System is a platform designed to support student well-being by enabling appointment scheduling with psychologists and providing mental health surveys.
-The system is currently under development and available for early access.
+The School Mental Health Care System is a platform designed to support student well-being by enabling psychologists to schedule appointments and providing mental health surveys.
+It is currently under development and available for early access.

 ## 🚀 Features
 - Appointment Booking – Students can schedule sessions with psychologists.